It's All True (film)

 It's All True is an unfinished Orson Welles feature film comprising three stories about Latin America.
 "My Friend Bonito" was supervised by Welles and directed by Norman Foster in Mexico in 1941.
 "Carnaval" (also known as "The Story of Samba") and "Jangadeiros" (also known as "Four Men on a Raft") were directed by Welles in Brazil in 1942.
 It was to have been Welles's third film for RKO Radio Pictures, after Citizen Kane (1941) and The Magnificent Ambersons (1942).
 The project was a co-production of RKO and the Office of the Coordinator of Inter-American Affairs that was later terminated by RKO.

 While some of the footage shot for It's All True was repurposed or sent to stock film libraries, approximately 200,000 feet of the Technicolor nitrate negative, most of it for the "Carnaval" episode, was dumped into the Pacific Ocean in the late 1960s or 1970s.
-In the 1980s a cache of nitrate negative, largely black-and-white, was found in a vault and presented to the UCLA Film and Television Archive.
+In the 1980s a cache of nitrate negative, largely black-and-white, was found in a vault and presented to the UCLA Film & Television Archive.
 A 2000 inventory indicated that approximately 50,000 feet of It's All True had been preserved, with approximately 130,045 feet of the deteriorating nitrate not yet preserved.

 The unrealized production was the subject of a 1993 documentary, It's All True: Based on an Unfinished Film by Orson Welles, written and directed by Richard Wilson, Bill Krohn and Myron Meisel.